mvenkatapraveen/Documentation/hive/basics.md

 - /user/hive/warehouse

-**Every table in HIVE is mapped to a directory in HDFS.**
+- Every table in HIVE is mapped to a directory in HDFS.

-> Note: By default if location is not provided, then during table creation, it will create sub directories in /user/hive/warehouse folder.
-Else it will create in specified location.
+> Note: By default if location is not provided, then during table creation, it will create sub directories in /user/hive/warehouse folder else it will create in specified location.

+**_Default table creation syntax, creates a managed table._**

 ![Hive Directory](./assets/images/HiveDirectory.png)
 <br>

-- Default table creation syntax, creates a managed table.

 ```sh
 create table test(id int, name string)